ikmb/vcf2prot/README.md

 ### Usage ###

-<p> Two mandatory inputs are needed by the program, the first is the VCF containing the consequences calling and the second is a FASTA file containing reference sequences. </p>
+<p> Two mandatory inputs are needed by the tool, the first is the VCF containing the consequences calling and the second is a FASTA file containing reference sequences. </p>

 #### NOTE ####
 <p> The program assumes the FASTA file to have the following structure </p>